Hisyeo/Hisyeo.github.io/docs/intro.md

 instead striving for a more complete linguistic system.
-In fact, the mission of an IAL to be a widely adopted secondary language for everyone, is both farfetched and even slightly dangerous--is purity of values enough to counteract the viral, or rather colonial, nature of practicing a language in the public or on the internet?
+In fact, the mission of an IAL to be a widely adopted secondary language for everyone, is both farfetched and even slightly dangerous--is purity of values enough to counteract the viral, or rather *colonial*, nature of practicing a language in the public or on the internet?
 Hisyëö accepts its place as a showpiece of absurdity by being both serious and artistic.
 We can only hope there's a place for it in the universe.

 ## Where did Hisyëö come from?